raghvendram396/SparksInternship_task1/README.md

 # Sparks Internship: Task-1
-This is website for banking system where user can send money, view transaction history, view list of all customers, etc.
+This is a website for banking system where user can send money, view transaction history, view list of all customers, etc.
 Website link: https://limitless-shelf-88641.herokuapp.com/